-So you’ve exhausted the city’s indoor play spaces and want to take things up a notch for your kid’s nest birthday celebration?
-From a red-carpet-worthy fete at one of LA’s most iconic theaters to a hoedown on the farm, read on for our picks for the coolest, most original and fun birthday spots in Los Angeles.
+So you’ve exhausted the city’s indoor play spaces and want to take things up a notch for your kid’s next birthday?
+From a red-carpet-worthy celebration at one of LA’s most iconic theaters to a hoedown at one of our favorite farms, these are the coolest, most original places to throw an awesome kids birthday party in Los Angeles.

 Kids who love to climb all things climbable will never want their time here to end.
 Sender City—the kid nook inside the massive Sender One climbing gym near LAX—makes it easy for kids to reach the ceiling safely.
 The room is outfitted with a colorful assortment of challenges, including stair-stepping "skyscrapers" (featured above), a timed rock wall that lets climbers compete with friends, and a firefighting-themed wall that challenges kids to put out fires (by hitting buttons) as they climb ladders to the top.
 And don't worry: Climbers are hooked into an auto-belay system while climbing, so the ropes quickly catch them and whisk them gently to the ground every time they jump or fall.